KiranPesarlanka/MyCurrency/README.md

 # MyCurrency
-An application for calculation currency exchange rates
+An application for calculating currency exchange rates